Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation: Introduction

 \section{Introduction}

 A light detection and ranging (LiDAR) is recognized as a critical sensor in autonomous driving technology due to its high accuracy observation, and it has been advancing in miniaturization and cost reduction.
 Consequently, the incorporation of LiDARs into mobile robots is increasing.
 The spreading of high-density LiDARs \cite{liu2021low} is also enhancing the perception capabilities of mobile robots.
 However, it is difficult for a single LiDAR to cover the entire surroundings of a mobile robot, including the travel surface.
 It is common to mount multiple LiDARs in different directions, such as front and back or left and right, as shown in Fig. \ref{fig:proposed_image}(a).
 In the future, it is expected that widespread adoption of these mobile robots equipped with multiple LiDARs.
+With the proliferation of such mobile robots, there arises a need for robot inspection sites around the world to calibration at the time of shipment, time of deterioration over time, after overhauls and so on.

 Accurate integration of data from multiple LiDARs requires robust extrinsic calibration.
 A general and useful method involves observing a common object with distinctive features such as spheres or planes simultaneously with multiple LiDARs \cite{xue2019automatic}\cite{9812062}.
 However, since each LiDAR is positioned to recognize different directions, their field of view (FoV) rarely overlap, if at all.
 Therefore, placing a common object in the shared FoV is difficult for actual mobile robots, making these target-based methods challenging to apply.